-The scholarship application is now available for the 2018-2019 academic year: Deadline March 23, 2018.
-This new online system, LUC Scholarship Connect, will allow our continuing students easy access to apply for all of our institutional and donor-funded scholarships, as well as external scholarship opportunities.
+The scholarship application is now available for the 2019-2020 academic year: Deadline April 15, 2019.
+This online system, LUC Scholarship Connect, will allow our continuing students easy access to apply for all of our institutional and donor-funded scholarships, as well as external scholarship opportunities.

 Loyola University Chicago is pleased to announce its partnership with iGrad, a Financial Wellness Platform, that aims to expand access to Financial Literacy resources and improve personal finance skills for students, faculty, staff, alum, and the Loyola community.

 Loyola University Chicago does not discriminate on the basis of race, color, sex, age, national origin, religion, sexual orientation, disability, marital status, parental status, or any other legally protected status in any of its policies, programs and practices, including its admission policies, scholarship and loan programs, hiring and retention of faculty and staff, and career services.